-7. On GitHub, go to your fork and hit the compare and pull request (PR) button, provide the requested information about your PR (in particular, a non-trivial change to the model requires a suggested addition to doc/tag-index) and wait for the MITgcm head developers to review your proposed changes.
-In general the MITgcm code reviewers try to respond to a new PR within a week.
-The reviewers may accept the PR as is, or may request edits and changes.
+7. On GitHub, go to your fork and hit the compare and pull request (PR) button, provide the requested information about your PR (in particular, a non-trivial change to the model requires a suggested addition to doc/tag-index) and wait for the MITgcm head developers with merge privileges to review your proposed changes.
+In addition to the MITgcm head developers, a broader group of reviewers and developers will peruse and try to respond to a new PR within a week or two.
+The reviewers may accept the PR as is, or more typically, may request edits and changes.
 Occasionally the review team will reject changes that are not sufficiently aligned with and do not fit with the code structure.
-The review team is always happy to discuss their decisions, but wants to avoid people investing extensive effort in code that has a fundamental design flaw.
-The current review team is Jean-Michel Campin, Ed Doddridge, Chris Hill, Oliver Jahn, and Jeff Scott.
+The review team is always happy to discuss their decision, but want to avoid people investing extensive effort in code that has a fundamental design flaw.
+As such, we strongly suggest opening an issue on GitHub to discuss any proposed contributions beforehand.